 Upon receipt of a report of Prohibited Conduct, the Title IX Coordinator may provide supportive measures to either party, intended to address the short-term effects of harassment, discrimination, and/or retaliation, i.e., to redress harm to the alleged victim and the community and to prevent further violations.
-Thus, these supportive measures may be remedial and/or protective.
+Thus, these supportive measures may be remedial and/or protective and will not unreasonably burden the other party's access to education.
 The University will keep supportive remedies and actions as private as possible.